 Security is built-in to Google Pay.
 Every transaction is tracked, a virtual account number is given to the user so card details are secure, and if the phone is lost it can be locked using Android Device Manager.

 Apple Pay is a mobile payment and digital wallet service that lets people make payments using an iPhone, Apple Watch, iPad or Mac, and works with existing contactless terminals.
 In-app and web payments can be made with Apple Pay too.
-When you pay, a device-specific number and unique transactions code is used, so your card number is never stored on your device, or shared with merchants.
+When you pay, a device-specific number and unique transaction code is used, so your card number is never stored on your device, or shared with merchants.

 Fine-tune your site